CANOE RACING

 5. The last opportunity to name or change teams will be at the team managers meeting with the exception of withdrawals due to injury or illness.

-Event honours
+Event Honours

 MEDAL PRESENTATIONS